 We are all aware that the UK faces a crisis in relation to the affordability of housing and public services.

 Bristol’s “One City” Approach has identified goals for Bristol to achieve by 2050 to ensure that everyone has the opportunity to flourish.
-Over the next 5 years, the Bristol Housing Festival will help enable and build prototype ideas in housing, technology and city governance with an ambition to help us discover some of the scaleable solutions that are needed to achieve those goals.
-However, our focus is not just housing but recapturing the purpose of housing and how we create healthy and resilient communities that enable a city to thrive and grow.
+During the five years of the Bristol Housing Festival, we will help enable and build prototype ideas in housing, technology and city governance with an ambition to help us discover some of the scalable solutions that are needed to achieve those goals.
+However, our focus is not just housing, but recapturing the purpose of housing and how we create healthy and resilient communities that enable a city to thrive and grow.

-I recognise this is a big vision and a huge challenge - but I also believe that Bristol is the city that can unlock this.
+I recognise this is a big vision and a huge challenge, but I also believe that Bristol is the city that can unlock this.
 Bristol has a history of being a pioneering city.
 With this heritage and our city leaders, in all spheres of our community, we have the political courage to lead.
-We will be seeking to work across the city with experts and community groups from different areas to collaborate on agreed goals - I am optimistic that together we can make significant progress that will serve the city longer term.
+We will be seeking to work across the city with experts and community groups from different areas to collaborate on agreed goals.
+I am optimistic that together we can make significant, long-term progress that will serve the city long into the future.